myspace955/blocklists/README.md

-# blocklist
+# blocklists
-Blocklists for pfsense or pihole
+Blocklists for pfsense or pi-hole